thi-ng/umbrella/packages/shader-ast/tpl.readme.md

 ### Shadergraph playground

-During one of the thi.ng live streams in 2020 I started [building a shader graph editor](https://www.youtube.com/watch?v=hEC_qbUXDo8) which I subsequently developed further and which is online at: [shadergraph.thi.ng](https://shadergraph.thi.ng).
+During one of the thi.ng live streams in 2020 I started [building a shader graph editor](https://www.youtube.com/watch?v=hEC_qbUXDo8) which I subsequently developed further and which is online at:
+[shadergraph.thi.ng](https://shadergraph.thi.ng).
 All shader ops are entirely based on functionality provided by shader-ast and its support packages.

-Some small example projects documented as short clips:
+Some small example projects documented as short clips (images are links to videos on Twitter):

 #### Rose